1000Bulbs/gsa/README.md

 >* Determines which Front End you want to search against
 >* Default value: 'default_frontend'

+:collection
+>* Maps to GSA 'site' parameter
+>* Determines which collection you want to search against
+>* Default value: 'default_collection'

 ## Faceting

 To leverage faceting, you need to enable Dynamic Navigation and